-Take a journey through the thought-provoking foods of Jordan.
+Take a journey through the inspiring, unforgettable, breathtaking and thought-provoking foods of Jordan.

 At the final dinner on a recent ten day trip through Jordan, our group of eight was asked to describe our journey in one word.
 The answers came fast and furious, “inspiring, unforgettable, breathtaking, amazing, exciting, transcendent, and thought-provoking.”
 If you throw in the word “scrumptious”, these superlatives could also be used to describe Jordanian cuisine.
 Wait… I’d also have to include “super healthy” to the mix.